Sandra Sider: Art quilts

 Since the mid 1990s, many of Sider's quilt constructions have employed fabric processed with photographic printing.
 "The quilts are assembled from blocks of fabric on each of which a segment of the photographic image has been printed with a process called cyanotype.
 Imparting an image to a fabric by means of an iron stain, this process is compared to that of making blueprints.
 It requires that the cloth be sensitized to light to accept the image from a negative.
 What develops is a reversal of the positive-negative relationship, with elements that would normally be dark appearing light.
 Seeming to glow from an imperceptible light source, the images have an unsettling effect."

-Sider's body of work references traditional quilting with the use of block forms and repetition, but also pays homage to more recent artworks by employing techniques and approaches often associated with post modern art characteristics.
+Sider's body of work references traditional quilting with the use of block forms and repetition, but also pays homage to more recent artworks by employing techniques and approaches often associated with postmodern art characteristics.
 "Each block, adding to the visual complexity, contains part of an image, sometimes varying in scale from one to another rather than a whole picture.
 The result is an ambiguous fragmentation that keeps the eye moving to collect information.
 In applying photographic methods to piecework, Sider seems to have absorbed the ubiquitous influence of innovative 20th-century artists – most notably, Robert Rauschenberg and Andy Warhol – as well as the language of traditional quilts.
 Like many other artists working in the genre known as the "contemporary art quilt," Sider mixes the visual conventions of historic quilts with present-day design approaches to two-dimensional space."

+Her most recent solo exhibition, exclusively of cyanotype quilt art, took place in 2023 at Artifact Gallery in New York City.